 Children’s brains are like sponges, and though they are still learning good discipline, exposing them to crafts, hobbies and extracurricular is an excellent use of their time.
 When children are young is the best time to let them explore different activities, and chances are when they find one they love, they will be devoted to it for life.
 This is tried and true one of the best ways to occupy a kid’s time and encourage them to put their energy toward something worthwhile.

 There are many organizations that are dedicated to providing kids with recreation, after school and during school breaks.
 Organizations such as The Boys & Girls Club and Kiwanis provide a facility for kids to meet at and recreational activities for them to take part in, such as a wide range of sports, games and events, books and literature and arts and crafts.
 For parents that want their child to have fun options and social time, these organizations are an excellent alternative to one focused extracurricular.

-And lastly, the most effective way to keep kids from being disfunctional is for their parents to stay active in their lives.
+And lastly, the most effective way to keep kids from being dysfunctional is for their parents to stay active in their lives.
 A child who knows they are cared for will always come out better than one who does not.
-Parents should consistently talk to their kids about teen substance abuse, school, peers, alcohol, sex and the world.
+Parents should consistently talk to their kids about teen substance abuse and drug and rehab centers, school, peers, alcohol, sex and the world.
 A parent should also never stop listening to their child and making them feel secure.
 Florida is one of many places that can challenge a child’s burgeoning value system, but with the right amount of direction and love, a child will end up healthy, happy and ready to experience the world.